 - Create new stories/media that can be shared globally to inspire others

 - Serve as a role model to encourage multi-generational support for collaborative research projects across borders

-This inaugural award will be presented at the 2022 Global Wellness Summit in Tel Aviv, Israel, October 31 – November 3, 2022
+This inaugural award was presented at the 2022 Global Wellness Summit in Tel Aviv, Israel, October 31 – November 3, 2022

 About the Award

 The Bennett Family Award supports the study of the scientific mechanisms of wellness that can help us find answers to some of society’s most important questions: What makes a person healthy, happy and resilient?
 Why can one person cope with stress better than another?
 What types of resources are needed to empower individuals, families and communities to improve the quality of their lives?